vyadh/nutest/README.md

 ### Test Suites

-A recognised test suite (a Nushell file containing tests) is recognised by nu-test is defined as a filename matching one of the following patterns somewhere within the path:
+A recognised test suite (a Nushell file containing tests) is recognised by nutest is defined as a filename matching one of the following patterns somewhere within the path:
 - `test_*.nu`
 - `test-*.nu`
 - `*_test.nu`